tataratat/splinepy/README.md

 ```

-Of course, you can install it directly from the source.
+You can install it directly from the source:
-In addition to the aforementioned compilers, this requires a cmake3.16+.
-If you don't have `cmake`, the easiest way to install it would be: `pip install cmake`.
 ```bash
 git clone git@github.com:tataratat/splinepy.git
 cd splinepy